Eating During Pregnancy

 (Note: limit fat intake to 30% or less of your total daily calorie intake.)

 Scientists know that your diet can affect your baby's health — even before you become pregnant.
-For example, recent research shows that folic acid helps prevent neural tube defects (including spina bifida) from occurring during the earliest stages of fetal development — so it's important to consume plenty of it before you become pregnant and during the early weeks of your pregnancy.
+For example, research shows that folic acid helps prevent neural tube defects (including spina bifida) during the earliest stages of fetal development.
+So it's important to get plenty of it before you become pregnant and during the early weeks of your pregnancy.

 Calcium is another important nutrient.
 Because your growing baby's calcium demands are high, you should increase your calcium consumption to prevent a loss of calcium from your own bones.
 Your doctor will also likely prescribe prenatal vitamins for you, which contain some extra calcium.